swcarpentry/python-novice-inflammation/README.md

 using Python.
-The emphasis, however, is on teaching language-agnostic principles of programming such as automation with loops and encapsulation with functions, see [Best Practices for Scientific Computing][best-practices] and [Good enough practices in scientific computing][good-enough-practices] to learn more.
+The emphasis, however, is on teaching language-agnostic principles of programming such as automation with loops and encapsulation with functions, see [Best Practices for Scientific Computing][best-practices] and [Good enough practices in scientific computing][good-practices] to learn more.

 The example used in this lesson analyses a set of 12 files with simulated inflammation data collected from a trial for a new treatment for arthritis.
 Learners are shown